Mike Lamond: Esports commentating and hosting

-2010 or 2018

 In mid-April 2013, Husky teamed up with TheWarpzone and Stage5TV (The Red5 Studios media channel) to create a music video which was a parody of Maroon 5's "One More Night" titled "One More Fight."

 To explain his view of why StarCraft is an exemplary video game for both casting and spectating, Husky stated, "Nearly every single person I have introduced competitive StarCraft to has completely fallen in love with it...
 The level of skill and mental precision required to play StarCraft 2 at the highest levels is completely mind-blowing.
 This is why it is an extremely fun sport to watch."
 Husky's commentary style has been described as matching the fast-paced progression of the game, with him often losing his breath at eventful moments.
 This is contrasted with HD's more composed and analytical approach to casting.
 In describing his passion for video games and the electronic sports scene, Husky stated, "Gaming has always been more than just a hobby for me.
 I wouldn't say it's a lifestyle, but I just get so much joy out of it that I will forever try and be involved with it as much as possible...
 No outside job will ever limit me when it comes to gaming."

 On 26 September 2012 Genna Bain announced the creation of Axiom ESports, with TotalBiscuit and Husky as the team's sponsors and CranK, now AxCrank, as their first player.

 In 2013, Husky was on the crew for directing the internet series Broken Quest, in which he self starred as the main character as well as starring Rosanna Pansino in the lead female role.

 Throughout his career of gaming and casting he has also produced and co-produced music video parodies and originals with Kurt Hugo Schneider under the name of Nerd Alert such as Banelings (Justin Bieber - Baby Parody), Nerdy and I know it (LMFAO - Sexy and I know it Parody), Void Rays (Rebecca Black - Friday Parody) and Dear Peach (Luigi Love Song).

-2015–present: Retirement from esports and work on Nerdy Nummies
+Retirement from esports and other ventures

 In early 2015, Husky stopped casting esports tournaments and submitting content to his YouTube channel.
 He appeared several times on Rosanna Pansino’s YouTube channel as a helper for her "Nerdy Nummies" series mid-2013.
 He continues to work as a manager, director, and producer per his Twitter bio.
 In early November 2016, Husky posted several Twitter posts referencing Starcraft, prompting many followers to speculate about his return to commentating.
 However, this never materialized; and, in 2018, he took down his YouTube content.
 In May 2019 he revealed that he quit esport casting due to medical reasons, specifically citing damage to his vocal cords due to casting work.
-He has since uploaded no other videos.
 Husky has since revived his Youtube channel, and changed it into more of a lifestyle channel, as he now frequently focuses his channel on his life with Pansino.